 How data analytics is being used to reduce waste and pollution

-Data analytics can be used to reduce waste and pollution in a number of ways.
+Data analytics can be used to reduce waste and pollution in several ways.
 For example, businesses can use data to:

-According to a study by the World Economic Forum, data analytics could help businesses reduce their global greenhouse gas emissions by up to 15% by 2030.
+According to a study by the World Economic Forum, the data could help businesses reduce their global greenhouse gas emissions by up to 15% by 2030.

 How data analytics is being used to improve energy efficiency

-Data analytics can be used to improve energy efficiency in a number of ways.
+Data analytics can be used to improve energy efficiency in several ways.
 For example, businesses can use data to:

-According to a study by the International Energy Agency, data analytics could help businesses reduce their global energy consumption by up to 10% by 2030.
+According to a study by the International Energy Agency, the data could help businesses reduce their global energy consumption by up to 10% by 2030.

 How data analytics is being used to develop more sustainable products and services

-Data analytics can be used to develop more sustainable products and services in a number of ways.
+Data analytics can create more sustainable products and services in several ways.
 For example, businesses can use data to:

 According to a study by Accenture, 75% of consumers are willing to pay more for sustainable products and services.